** The following information is for the Summer 2019 competition **

 The following is a list of important points to consider when completing an application:

-- McGill students must indicate their McGill email address on Form 202 - Part I
+- McGill students must indicate their McGill email address at the bottom of Form 202 - Part I

-- Up-to-date official transcript from home university must show all courses in which the student is currently registered; if not, an official attestation from the registrar's office must be included with the application
+- Up-to-date official transcript from home university must show all courses in which the student is currently registered (e.g. Winter 2019); if not, an official attestation from the registrar's office must be included with the application

 - Reference number will be generated when student completes Form 202 - Part I; this number must then be forwarded to the proposed supervisor so that Form 202 - Part II can be completed

-- 4-digit "Research subject code" on Form 202 - Part II should best describe the proposed area of research; a complete listing of codes is available on NSERC's website
+- 4-digit research subject code must be chosen from the listing on NSERC's website and included on Form 202 - Part II (next to project title); it should best describe the proposed area of research

-- Online part of application (i.e. Form 202 - Parts I and II + PDF file of student's official transcript) is not truly submitted to NSERC until the proposed supervisor selects the "Verify" button followed by the "Submit" button
+- Online part of application (Form 202 - Parts I and II + PDF file of student's official transcript) is not truly submitted to NSERC until the proposed supervisor selects the Verify button followed by the Submit button; once the application has been verified + submitted, online edits can no longer be made

-- "Unit" on NSERC USRA Application Checklist is the primary department of the proposed supervisor
+- Unit on NSERC USRA Application Checklist = primary department of the proposed supervisor

 - Personal statement from student and NSERC USRA Application Checklist are only required for the hard copy of application handed in at McGill (not for the electronic submission to NSERC)